BipanKishore/resizable-panes/README.md

 <img height="24px" alt="GitHub Sponsors" src="https://img.shields.io/github/sponsors/BipanKishore">

 ## 👋 Hi there!
-If you find this project useful or valuable, please consider [Sponsoring Its Development]() or [Buy Me a Coffee]()
+If you find this project useful or valuable do give it star on GitHub or please consider [Sponsoring Its Development]() or [Buy Me a Coffee]()

 🚀 By sponsoring, you'll:

 **Receive Recognition**:
-Sponsors will be prominently displayed on the project's README and other relevant documentation([Doc website](https://bipankishore.github.io/resizable-panes-demo/)).
+Sponsors will be prominently displayed on the project's README and other relevant documentation.

 **Influence Roadmap**: Your feedback and suggestions will carry significant weight in shaping the project's future direction and features.

-🙏 If You liked this project do give it a star

 ## ResizablePanes Props